Sometimes it is a struggle to complete a piece.

 3. Paint a Trick or Treat event.

 I sketched out concepts for all three but couldn’t settle on anything final so I ended up combining #1 and #3.
 I’m still not sure that was a good choice.
 First I sketched out the Trick or Treat idea from an entirely different angle than what I ended up with but it just did not work.
 I sketched more and eventually settled on a scene I thought would be easy.
 At first I had many more children but I ended up cutting it down to just two.

-I adjusted the values to make a more convincing night time scene, while I like the earthly tones, it just wasn’t working.
+I adjusted the values to make a more convincing nighttime scene, while I like the earthy tones, it just wasn’t working.
 I loved the idea of Little Red Riding Hood as one of the costumes but little Red was stealing far too much of the attention.
 She became the center of attention rather than the ghostly-clad troll.

-The new composition with the children spread out was far more successful, however I still felt like the composition was too still, almost too grounded so I ended up utilizing a bit of dutch-angle inspiration and tilted the image.
-Eventually I ended up with a final piece, but what a headache it was to get there.
-Next time all these issues should be worked out in the drawing phase before I even consider colour.
+The new composition with the children spread out was far more successful, however, I still felt like the composition was too still, almost too grounded so I ended up utilizing a bit of dutch-angle inspiration and tilted the image.
+Eventually, I ended up with a final piece, but what a headache it was to get there.
+Next time all these issues should be worked out in the drawing phase before I even consider color.